iPhoneDowngrader/iphonedowngrader.github.io/README.md

        8) Click extras, then select ipsw.
 Select the Apple Official IPSW.
 It should recognize the version.<br />
        9) Click Just Boot.
 It will display either a pwnapple, or, if you enabled it, verbose boot (arguments = -v)<br />
        10) Enjoy old version of iOS!<br />

+<b style='font-size: 8px'>All credit for iOS goes to Apple Computers Inc., I modded the ipsw files that they host</b>